matwei/habit-tracking-calendar/Readme.md

 I use this script and Makefile to generate a calendar for the year with all weekdays in the same column and one line per week.

-To generate a calender you need lua and pdflatex.
+To generate a calender you need make, lua, pdflatex and pstricks.

-The Makefile makes it easyer to generate a new calendar.
+The Makefile makes it easier to generate a new calendar.
 Just call

-    $ make YEAR=2015
+    $ make YEAR=2018

-to generate a calendar for 2015.
+to generate a calendar for 2018.
-You can find the generated calendar in *kalender2015.pdf*.
+You can find the generated calendar in *kalender2018.pdf*.

 This call to make does nothing more than

-    $ ./kalender.lua 2015 > kalender2015.tex
+    $ ./kalender.lua 2018 > kalender2018.tex
-    $ latex kalender2015.tex
+    $ latex kalender2018.tex
-    $ dvips kalender2015.dvi
+    $ dvips kalender2018.dvi
-    $ ps2pdf kalender2015.ps
+    $ ps2pdf kalender2018.ps

 Enjoy your new calendar.

+## Installation

+On Ubuntu 18.04 the following command will install the necessary programs:

+    $ sudo apt install lua5.2 make texlive-pstricks